TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 ### Web Interface Configuration

-Navigate to your device's IP address (displayed on the LED matrix) to access the configuration interface.
+Navigate to your TC001's IP address (displayed on the LED matrix) to access the configuration interface.

 #### API Settings